 8 Examples of Automotive Digital Advertising Campaigns

-Thanks to Creative Sandbox by Google, a microsite that curates work and allows people to vote on it, we can see these examples for ourselves and take something away from them for our own advertising.
+You can see these examples and take something away from them for your own advertising.
 The following are just eight quick case studies that show how advertising has moved far outside the box.

 Lexus is Mobile

 Well, more so than usual for a car!
-Lexus created a mobile site to compliment their main website in order to bring more customers in and hook them to the brand by allowing the mobile site to do things like let them book test drives, view content and communicate with dealerships.
-It resulted in more conversion, better conversion and a decreased bounce rate.
+Lexus created a mobile site to compliment their main website to bring more customers in and hook them to the brand by allowing the mobile site to do things like let them book test drives, view content and communicate with dealerships.
+It resulted in more conversion, better conversion, and a decreased bounce rate.